-In order to add R' to the data cube, our method constructs the data cube C' for R', sorts each groupby of C' in Hilbert-curve ordering and stripes it across the disk in round-robin fashion.
+In order to add R' to the data cube, our method constructs the data cube C' for R', sorts each group-by of C' in Hilbert-curve ordering and stripes it across the disk in round-robin fashion.
 Each processor performs, for each group-by v and received update v' of C' relevant for v, the following two operations: (1) it merges v' into v and agglomerates, and (2) it merges the two packed R-trees for v and v'.

-3 Distributed ROLAP Query Engine
+3. Distributed ROLAP Query Engine

-Previous R-tree parallelization results have focused exclusively on the retrieval characteristics of R-trees [9, 19].
+Previous R-tree parallelization results have focused exclusively on the retrieval characteristics of R-trees (Gupta et al., 1997; Roussopoulos et al., 1997).
 However, in an OLAP environment, accessing disk blocks is only the first phase of query resolution.
 Typically, some form of post-processing is then required to fully resolve the original query.
 An important example of this is partial cube extrapolation.
 The construction of a partial cube implies that some number of group-bys do not physically exist on disk.
 There needs to be an efficient mechanism for performing searches in these non-materialized group-bys.